pennersr/django-allauth/README.rst

   arises due to a duplicate e-mail address the signup form will still kick in.

+SOCIALACCOUNT_AVATAR_SUPPORT (= 'avatar' in settings.INSTALLED_APPS)
+  Enable support for django-avatar.
+When enabled, the profile image of the user is copied locally into django-avatar at signup.

 EMAIL_CONFIRMATION_DAYS (=# of days, no default)
   Determines the expiration date of email confirmation mails sent by django-email-confirmation.